Puma (German infantry fighting vehicle): Armament

+Main gun

-The primary armament is a Rheinmetall 30 mm MK 30-2/ABM (Air Burst Munitions) autocannon, which has a rate of fire of 200 rounds per minute and an effective range of 3,000 m.
-The smaller 30×173mm cartridge offers major weight saving advantages over, for example, the Bofors 40 mm gun mounted on the CV9040 because of a much lower ammunition size and weight.
-The belt feed system provides a large number of rounds ready to fire, while the 40mm offers only 24 shots per magazine.
+The primary armament of the Puma is a Rheinmetall 30 mm MK 30-2/ABM (Air Burst Munitions) autocannon, which has a rate of fire of 200 rounds per minute and an effective range of 3,000 m.
+The smaller 30×173mm cartridge offers major advantages over, for example, the Bofors 40 mm gun mounted on the CV9040 because of a much lower ammunition size and weight.
+The belt feed system provides a large number of rounds ready to fire, while the 40 mm offers only 24 shots per magazine.
 This is not a problem in a CV9040, but would force the Puma off the battlefield to reload the unmanned turret.

 There are currently two ammunition types directly available via the autocannon's dual ammunition feed.
 One is a sub-calibre, fin-stabilised APFSDS-T (T for tracer), with high penetration capabilities, mainly for use against medium armoured vehicles.
 The second is a full-calibre, multi-purpose, Kinetic Energy-Timed Fuse (KETF) munition, designed with a fuse setting allowing air burst capability for ejecting a cone of sub-munitions.
-The ammunition type can be chosen on a shot to shot basis, as the weapon fires from an open bolt, with no cartridge inserted until the trigger is depressed.
+The ammunition type can be chosen shot-to-shot, as the weapon fires from an open bolt, with no cartridge inserted until the trigger is depressed.
 The ammunition capacity is 400 rounds; 200 ready to fire and 200 in storage.